gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 > # created new update plan from v1 to v3
 > ```

-#### As Teleport Cloud I want to minimize the damage of a broken version to improve Teleport's availability to 99.99%
+#### As Teleport Cloud I want to minimize damage caused by broken versions to ensure we maintain 99.99% availability

-##### Failure mode 1: the new version crashes
+##### Failure mode 1(a): the new version crashes

-I create a new deployment, with a broken version.
+I create a new deployment with a broken version.
 The version is deployed to the canaries.
-The canaries crash, the updater reverts the update, the agents connect back online and advertise they rolled-back.
+The canaries crash, the updater reverts the update, the agents connect back online and advertise they have rolled-back.
 The maintenance is stuck until the canaries are running the target version.

 <details>
 <summary>Autoupdate agent plan</summary>